by Kevin Smith, President, Leaderstone and The Kevin Shabaar Smith Co.

 People don’t like being told what to do by an “anonymous, bureaucratic outside entity”, even when it’s in the best interest of the company!

 So instead of doing it because ISO requires it, leaders would be much better off just doing it because it makes sense….and communicating it in the same framework.
 Ditch the “because ISO said so” crutch, and things will go much smoother!

 Way too often, non-conformances found in a quality management system have very little to do with ISO 9001 requirements.
 Rather, they come as a result of the organization themselves painting themselves into the proverbial corner.
 See, “back in the day”, the idea was to over-document everything to avoid getting a nonconformance on an audit.
 It was almost as though the penalty for a nonconformance was 5-10 years in the state penitentiary, or worse yet…

 having to fix the nonconformance!

 The truth is that QMS documentation is a lot like a good steak.
 It’s great, but it can be overdone.
 If you say you’re going put a smiley face in the bottom right-hand corner of every document, then that’s on you.
 But remember, ISO 9001 doesn’t tell you HOW you have to do anything.
 They say “what”, and you decide “how”.
 The takeaway…keep it simple and add carefully as you go along!

-Side Note: Kevin Smith is the instructor for the upcoming ISO 9001 Internal Auditor training on May 25.
+Side Note: Kevin Smith is the instructor for the upcoming ISO 9001 Internal Auditor training on September 21 in St Marys.
 This blended-learning course offers a different twist, with only one day out of your facility.
-You will complete the ‘Requirements’ class online prior to attending the in-person internal auditing session on May 25 in Erie.
+You will complete the ‘Requirements’ class online prior to attending the in-person internal auditing session.
 See more details here.